 Special Educational Needs

-A child has Special Educational Needs if they have learning difficulties or disability that needs special educational provision.
-In most cases, the special provision that is needed can be made within a mainstream school.
+A child has special educational needs if they have learning difficulties or a disability that needs special educational provision.
+In most cases, the special provision required can be provided in a mainstream school.

-The Department for Education produces guidance called the Special Educational Needs and Disability Code of Practice, which must be followed by the Local Authority, Schools, Health, and other organisations working with children and young people.
+The Department for Education (DfE) produces guidance called the Special Educational Needs and Disability Code of Practice.
+This guidance must be followed by the Local Authority, schools, health services and other organisations that work with children and young people.

-This provides useful information on what the law says about Special Educational Needs and Disabilities (SEND), key points about the SEND Code of Conduct, and what to expect from the system which supports children and young people with SEND.
+The DfE also produces guidance for families called Special Educational Needs and Disability: a Guide for Parents and Carers.
+This provides useful information on what the law says about Special Educational Needs and Disabilities (SEND), key points about the SEND Code of Practice, and what to expect from the system which supports children and young people with SEND.

 Using the SEN Service